 A very robust framework structure was constructed from parts already in-house.
 At the top of the framework a cylindrical pressure vessel is bolted to the four corner pillars.
-The pressure vessel is dimensioned according to national pressure vessel directives for operating pressures of up to 3.5 bars in a volume of 1 m3.
-This simulates the water pressure at 25 m depth, equalling the depth at the LRS, where L1 was to be tested.
-The steel framework structure provided a solid support for future testing with larger vessels, housing several cubic meters of water, enclosing entire full-scale stroke lengths and longer bellow solutions.
+The pressure vessel is dimensioned according to national pressure vessel directives for operating pressures of up to 3.5 bars in a volume of 1 m.
+This simulates the water pressure at 25 m depth, equalling the depth at the LRS, where WEC L1 was to be tested.
+The steel framework structure also provided a solid support for future testing with larger vessels, housing several cubic meters of water, enclosing entire full-scale stroke lengths and longer bellow solutions.

-The seal housing is mounted to the bottom plate of the pressure vessel in the same way as it is mounted to the capsule top plate in WEC L1 and L2, used the exact same solution.
+The seal housing is mounted to the bottom plate of the pressure vessel in the test rig the same way it is mounted to the capsule top plate in WEC L1 and L2, using the exact same solution.
 For more information concerning the design of the dynamic sealing system in L2 see [2, 3 and 5].

-The piston rod is attached with a clevis joint to a sleigh that moves on rails and set in motion by a belt driven linear module mounted to an H-beam.
-The H-beam is hinged around a horizontal axis at the top and at around the same axis at the bottom.
-At the bottom the H-beam is connected to a coordinate table.
-The table can be displaced a certain horizontal distance perpendicular to the H-beam hinge axes.
-The hinged H-beam is not fixated to the pressure vessel at the top end.
-Instead a wedged cylinder on top of the H-beam sticks into a slotted bore welded to the vessel, see image B in fig. 3.
-The wedged cylinder can slide up and down inside the bore, but not rotate due to the wedge.
-The one degree of freedom (DOF) for the cylinder to slide up and down allows the H-beam to slide down so that the bottom end can be moved sideways with the coordinate table.
+In the test rig, the piston rod is attached with a clevis joint to a sleigh that moves on rails and set in motion by a belt driven linear module mounted to an H-beam.
+The Hbeam is hinged by two clevis joints at both ends with parallel horizontal axes.
+The clevis joint at the bottom end of the H-beam is connected to a coordinate table.
+The coordinate table can be displaced a certain horizontal distance.
+The H-beam's upper clevis joint has a wedged cylinder un top that sticks into a slotted bore welded to the pressure vessel, see image B in fig. 3.
+The wedged cylinder can slide up and down inside the slotted bore, but not rotate due to the wedge.
+The one degree of freedom (DOF) for the wedged cylinder allows the H-beam to slide down so that the bottom end can be moved sideways with the coordinate table.
 This enables the H-beam and linear module to be tilted at a selected angle to the vertical axis, enabling the piston rod to operate with varying angular tilts as it moves up and down.
 When the piston rod reaches the upper end stop, it will be standing in a vertical position.
 At the lower end stop, it may reach a maximum tilt angle of 1.25° depending on the settings of the coordinate table.
 The varying tilt angle simulates the expected motion of the piston rod in the WEC [2, 5].